Psychedelic/plug-docs/docs/getting-started/alpha-wallet-connect.md

 To do so, there are two options:

-- Download the updated [Plug Connect button](../../build-an-app-examples/plug-button/).
+- Download the updated [Plug Connect button](https://github.com/Psychedelic/plug-connect#readme).
 If you already have the Plug Connect button, make sure that you update it to it's latest version.
 This button automatically injects the Updated In-Page Provider into your applications webpage.
-You can download it [HERE]()

-- Install the Updated In-Page Provider to your application (it's open source!) manually.
-You can download it [HERE]().
+- Install the Updated [In-Page Provider](https://github.com/Psychedelic/plug-inpage-provider/tree/feat/wallet-connect-rpc#readme) to your application (it's open source!) and hanlde the connection manually.
 Here's some code that should help:

 ```js

     const ua = navigator.userAgent.toLowerCase();
     const isAndroid = ua.indexOf('android') > -1;